DentalCare Logo

 Prophylactic Antibacterial Chemotherapy

-A significant percentage of antibacterial agents are putatively prescribed by dental practitioners for the prevention of infection.
+A significant percentage of antibacterial agents are putatively prescribed by dental practitioners to prevent infections.
 In general, when an effective antibacterial agent is used to prevent infection by specific bacteria or to eradicate them immediately or soon after they have become established, the strategy is frequently successful.
 However, prophylactic antibacterial chemotherapy in dentistry should be limited to the prevention of those infections that are proven or strongly suspected to be procedure-specific.

 Prevention of Surgical-site Infection in Patients Undergoing Tooth Extractions